nextflow-io/nextflow/docs/config.rst

 delayBetweenAttempts        Delay between download attempts from S3 (default `10 sec`). maxParallelTransfers        Max parallel upload/download transfer operations *per job* (default: ``4``). maxTransferAttempts         Max number of downloads attempts from S3 (default: `1`). privileged                  When this parameter is true, the container is given elevated permissions on the host container instance (similar to the root user).
-It should be false for jobs running on Fargate resources (default: `false`).
+It should be false for jobs running on Fargate resources (default: `false`,, requires nf-amazon@1.2.1)).
 =========================== ================

 .. _config-cloud: